machaao/machaao-samples/index.rst

    MessengerX.io - Everyday Chat Apps for You

-A joint venture between AppyHigh and MACHAAO with an aim to aid developers looking to build and monetize deeply personalized chat experiences.
+Our aim to aid developers looking to build and monetize deeply personalized chat experiences.

 Why MessengerX.io?
 =============================================================================